/' __` __`\

 See the most up-to-date list of implemented tools here.

-agent types)Magenta supports MCP servers through two transport methods:
+learn, plan, fast, and default agent types)Magenta supports MCP servers through two transport methods:

 Configure stdio MCP servers by specifying a command and arguments: